MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/enterprise-scale-landing-zone.md

 [![Azure VMware Solution landing zone accelerator architecture](./media/azure-vmware-eslz-architecture.png)](./media/azure-vmware-eslz-architecture.png#lightbox)

 _For more information on the design areas labeled A-I in the visual, see the Azure Landing Zone [environment design areas](/azure/cloud-adoption-framework/ready/landing-zone/design-areas#environment-design-areas).
-For information about the design areas for the Azure VMWare Solution landing zone accelerator, see [Network topology and connectivity for Azure VMware Solution](/azure/cloud-adoption-framework/scenarios/azure-vmware/eslz-network-topology-connectivity)_
+To learn more about the design areas for the Azure VMWare Solution landing zone accelerator, see [network topology and connectivity for Azure VMware Solution](/azure/cloud-adoption-framework/scenarios/azure-vmware/eslz-network-topology-connectivity)_

 ## Next steps